Mujibur Rahman Chowdhury

 Mujibur Rahman Chowdhury (popularly known as Nixon Chowdhury; born 3 March 1978) is a Bangladeshi politician and a former Member of Parliament representing the Faridpur-4 constituency.
-He has been missing along with his brother Noor-E-Alam Chowdhury Liton and other family members, ever since the resignation of his aunt Sheikh Hasina on 5 August 2024.

 Early life

 Chowdhury was born on 3 March 1978 in Dhaka, Bangladesh.
 He came from a Bengali Muslim family of Chowdhuries from the village of Duttapara in Shibchar, Madaripur District.
 His parents, Ilias Ahmed Chowdhury and Sheikh Feroza Begum, were cousins of Prime Minister Sheikh Hasina.
 His father was a politician and came from a zamindar family whilst his mother, Sheikh Feroza Begum, was a housewife.
 Chowdhury had Iraqi Arab ancestry through both of his grandmothers, who were direct descendants of the 17th-century Muslim preacher Sheikh Abdul Awal of Baghdad.
 Both of his grandmothers were also sisters of Sheikh Mujibur Rahman.
 His maternal grandfather, Sheikh Nurul Haque, was also from the Sheikh-Wazed family.
 His brother Noor-E-Alam Chowdhury is a member of parliament.